-- For use as an active ingredient only in sunscreens for dermal application. - For use as an excipient only in topical medicines for dermal application. - Not to be included in medicines intended for use in the eye. - The concentration in the medicine must not be more than 10%.
+- For use as an active ingredient only in sunscreens for dermal application. - Not to be included in medicines intended for use in the eye. - The concentration in the medicine must not be more than 10%.

 Workers

 The chemical is not listed on the HCIS (SWA n.d.).